“Many who are first will be last, and the last first.”

 He had the potential to live forever with an extraordinary wealth, adventure and glory with God on a perfect planet called heaven.
 It would have surpassed whatever he had or experienced on earth 100x times better in quantity and quality.

-He could have used his time, resources and his potential to fulfill the purposes of God on earth.
-He could have impacted thousands by being a Godly role model.
+He could have used his time, resources and his potential to fulfill the purposes of God in his generation.
+He could have impacted thousands or more by being a Godly role model.
 But he chose his own path.
 He pursued his definition of the good life.
 That was the moment he lost it.

 He exchanged God’s offer for a fleeting 70 to 80 years of wealth, power, entrepreneurship and fame, devoid of a God-centered life.
 He settled for less.
 He invested foolishly.
 He didn’t realize that the ROI will end with his life on the earth.
-The legacy ends here.
+The legacy would end here.

 Are we settling for a convenient God?

-The acid test whether you love God or not is how far are you willing to go to pursue God in the way He asks.
-How much of yourself are you willing to give away?
+The acid test whether we love God or not is how far are we willing to go to pursue God in the way He asks.
+How much of ourselves are we willing to give away?

-God wants your heart not your rules, religious rituals, charity, good works, and money.
-He created you to have a relationship with Him and to worship Him.
-God is so super great that He deserves our highest worship.
+God wants our heart not our rules, religious rituals, charity, good works, and money.
+He created us to have a relationship with Him and to worship Him.
+God deserves our highest worship.